awslabs/aws-solutions-constructs/source/use_cases/aws-restaurant-management-demo/README.md

 - Complete/fulfill an order

 #### Managers
-- List all orders (all statuses)
+- View all orders (all statuses)
 - Close-out service
   - Generate sales report
   - Calculate tips for servers
-  - Archive orders to the data warehouse
+  - Archive orders to the data warehouse (and clear out the table)
 - Automatic delayed order detection
-- View report(s)
+- View a specific sales report

 ## CDK project structure
 This CDK project will deploy a total of five (5) stacks into your AWS account using CloudFormation: